Unilever sells Slim-Fast brand to U.S. private equity firm

-Consumer goods maker Unilever Plc said it had sold its Slim-Fast brand to Kainos Capital, a U.S.-based private equity firm focused on the food and consumer sector.
+Consumer goods maker Unilever Plc (ULVR.L) (UNc.AS) said it had sold its Slim-Fast brand to Kainos Capital, a U.S.-based private equity firm focused on the food and consumer sector.

 The sale is part of Unilever's ongoing effort to reshape its U.S. portfolio and focus on its core higher-margin personal care business, the company said.

-The Anglo-Dutch maker of Ben & Jerry's ice cream, Dove soap and Lipton tea said it would retain a minority stake in Slim-Fast, the weight loss and meal replacement business, which sells dietary food products such as snack bars and protein meal shakes.
+The Anglo-Dutch maker of Ben & Jerry's ice cream, Dove soap and Lipton tea said it would retain a minority stake in the Slim-Fast business, which sells dietary food products, including snack bars and protein meal shakes.

-Chris Tisi, the head and founder of health product maker Healthy Delights, will become Slim-Fast's new chief executive, Kainos said in a separate statement.

 Unilever did not disclose financial terms of the deal, which closed on Thursday.
 The deal includes the Slim-Fast trademark and global Slim-Fast business portfolio.